-In the State of Digital Selling with LinkedIn 2019, we surveyed 862 sales reps across different industries to learn how they use LinkedIn.
+In the State of Digital Selling with LinkedIn report, we surveyed 862 sales reps across different industries to learn how they use LinkedIn.
 From the findings, we concluded three game-changers that sales leaders should know about selling with LinkedIn.
 These key points can help you improve your selling strategy and become an effective sales coach for your sales team.

 Watch the video to learn these three game changers and three tips on how to successfully help your sales team leverage LinkedIn!